 Film Reviews: YuYu Hakusho: The Movie and Poltergeist Report

-Anyway, I'm happy to report that the second one, entitled Poultergeist Report, despite being just mediocre, is still a decent enough movie to make up for... whatever the hell that thing they called the first movie was.
+However: I'm happy to report that the second one, entitled Poltergeist Report, despite being just mediocre, is still a decent enough movie to make up for... whatever the hell that thing they called the first movie was.

 YuYu Hakusho: The Movie: Summary and Review

 This is really more an episode than a movie, being only 30 minutes long and hardly having the star qualities of a true movie.
 The only reason it's not an episode is probably because it's so bad, and because the story isn't really connected to anything else in the main YuYu Hakusho plot.

 In it, Koenma (the toddler-looking child of King Enma, the lord of Spirit World) gets kidnapped at the beach by a big turtle-like monster.
 Yusuke and the gang receive word that the bad guys want King Enma's golden seal, for which they're holding Koenma hostage.

 Turns out, the true "villain" is just some snot-nosed little brat named Koashura.
 When his big turtle demon minion tries to take the seal though, play time is over and Yusuke has to kick its ridiculous, cheesy ass.